aditya-uw/aditya-uw.github.io/content/authors/admin/_index.md

     date_start: 2021-09-01
     date_end: 2024-06-08
     summary: |
-       ● Collected field data on bat calls for application of machine learning tools.<br>● Working alongside Dr. Wu-Jung Lee on research and data analysis.<br>● Participating in monthly journal briefings and weekly project updates.
+       • Working alongside Professor Wu-Jung Lee on research and data analysis.<br>• Collected field data on bat calls for application of machine learning tools.

 # Awards.
 #   Add/remove as many awards below as you like.